Photo by Fireweed

 BRYANNA’S MAPLE WALNUT SHEAF OF WHEAT BREAD

-1 and 1/2 c. soymilk or other nondairy milk
+1 1/2 cups soymilk or other nondairy milk

-1 c. walnut pieces, toasted and chopped fine (you don’t want big chunks because that makes the dough hard to roll into thin “ropes”)
+1 cup walnut pieces, toasted and chopped fine (you don’t want big chunks because that makes the dough hard to roll into thin “ropes”)

 cornmeal to sprinkle on baking sheet

-If kneading by hand: Turn out the dough onto your floured kitchen counter and let it rest (covered by a clean damp towel) while you clean the bowl.
-Knead vigorously, adding a little more white flour as necessary, but use as little as possible to avoid making an overly-stiff dough, for about 10-minutes, until you have a smooth, elastic and relatively non-sticky, but moist, dough.
+1.)
+If kneading by hand: Turn out the dough onto a large square of baking parchment and let it rest (covered by a clean damp towel) while you clean the bowl.
+Knead vigorously, adding a little more white flour as necessary, but use as little as possible to avoid making an overly-stiff dough, for about 10 minutes, until you have a smooth, elastic and relatively non-sticky, but moist, dough.
 Oil the bowl and return the dough to it.
 Cover and let rise in a warm place until doubled in bulk, about 1 1/2 to 2 hours.

-If kneading by machine: Add unbleached flour until the dough pulls cleanly away from the sides of the bowl while it kneads.
+2.)
+If kneading by stand-mixer with dough hook: Add unbleached flour until the dough pulls cleanly away from the sides of the bowl while it kneads.
 Knead for 8-10 minutes.
 Turn the machine off.
 If your bowl is big enough (a Bosch, for instance), you can just place the cover over it and let it rise in the same bowl.
 If there is not room for it to rise, place it in a larger oiled bowl, cover and let rise in a warm place until doubled, about 1 1/2 to 2 hours.

 Punch the dough down and divide it in half .
 Keep the half you are not working with covered with a damp cloth or a plastic bag while you work on the other half.
 Avoid handling the dough too much prior to rolling it out— that may make it tough and hard to handle.
 If this happens, just cover it and let it rest for 10 minutes or so to “relax” the gluten.